-As an Advisor with Shift, David engages with our collaboration partners on an everyday basis, focusing on helping companies identify, prioritize and mitigate human rights risks.
+As a Senior Advisor with Shift, David engages with our collaboration partners on an everyday basis, focusing on helping companies identify, prioritize and mitigate human rights risks.

 David has over a decade of experience advising multinational corporations, governments, NGOs, and others on business and human rights.
 Prior to joining Shift, David provided research assistance to the Special Representative of the UN Secretary-General for business and human rights John Ruggie.
 As part of his contributions, David field tested human rights due diligence with a group of Dutch companies and their stakeholders, and he supported research on company-led grievance mechanisms.

 From 2008-2010, David was the lead consultant on an 18-month project, the Business and Human Rights Initiative, under the umbrella of the Global Compact Network Netherlands.
 The initiative was a collaboration between 10 Dutch multinationals - ABN AMRO, AkzoNobel, Essent, KLM, Philips, Rabobank, Randstad, Shell, TNT and Unilever - and led to the publication of a ground-breaking business guidance tool, How to Do Business with Respect for Human Rights, in 2010.
 Through his work at Shift, David led the update of this publication from 2014-16 with the support of the Dutch government under their National Action Plan on implementing the Guiding Principles.

 Another major guidance tool David has helped develop addresses due diligence on child labor, published by the International Labour Organization and the International Organisation of Employers in 2015.
 The guidance was the result of a multi-year, multi-stakeholder, multi-country project led by David involving the ILO and IOE, companies, unions, NGOs, and other stakeholders.